SargeyWargey/Homoothya/Story/Drafts/Chapter_31.md

 At the Ba Dah Mod Jo Cemetery at Fort McDowell, three graves connect past and present:

-Carlos Montezuma, buried in 1923, the physician and activist who fought for his people until tuberculosis claimed him.
+Carlos Montezuma, the physician and activist who fought for his people until tuberculosis claimed him.

 The mass grave of Skeleton Cave victims, reinterred in 1933, contains approximately 80 Yavapai who died on December 28, 1872.

-Mike Burns, buried in 1934, the witness who spent his life making sure the world would know what happened.
+Mike Burns, the witness who spent his life making sure the world would know what happened.

 The cemetery connects the cousins in death as they were connected in life, linking them to the ancestors they fought to honor.
 Yavapai people continue to visit, to remember, to carry forward the work of witness.

 Mike's testimony is no longer silent.
 His words are published, studied, cited, and remembered.

-Mike Burns was the only one living to tell what happened to his people in 1872.
+Mike Burns was the only one living to tell what happened to his people on that December day in 1872.
 But his witness has multiplied.
-Every person who reads his words, every historian who corrects the record, every student who learns the truth, every Yavapai person who carries forward his legacy becomes part of that witness.
+Every person who reads his words, every historian who corrects the record, every student who learns the truth, every Yavapai who carries forward his legacy becomes part of that witness.

 The story does not end with publication.
 It continues in the ongoing struggle for justice, recognition, and the right to exist on their ancestral land.